Slurm Gang Scheduling

 Slurm's gang scheduling does not exist in isolation.
 It composes with two other policies that shape who actually runs:

 Backfill (SchedulerType=sched/backfill) lets short jobs slip past long-waiting jobs as long as they finish before the next reservation window.
 Without backfill, a 1-hour job could wait an entire day behind a queued 24-hour job; with backfill, it runs immediately if a node is free for the next hour.
-Gang and backfill compose: backfill finds the next slot where N nodes are simultaneously free, and dispatches the gang at that slot.
+Backfill and PreemptMode=GANG compose: backfill finds the next slot where N nodes are simultaneously free, and the gang flag lets two such allocations time-slice on the same resources if priorities require it.

 Fair-share (fair-share-queues) sets per-user or per-account priorities based on historical usage.
 A user who has consumed the lion's share of GPU-hours this week sees their priority dampened; the gang of a fresh user gets dispatched ahead of theirs.